 Nate Walton founded Sachem Strategies and serves as a principal of the firm.
 He brings a wealth of connections and expertise based on a career in public policy dating to his college years.

-Nate is one of the nation’s top political fundraisers under 35.
-In 2012, he was one of the youngest members of the Romney/Ryan campaign’s National Finance Committee, and achieved its highest fundraiser level.
+In 2012, Nate was one of the youngest members of the Romney/Ryan campaign’s National Finance Committee, and achieved its highest fundraiser level.
 Currently, he regularly hosts fundraising events on behalf of senior members of Congress.
 Read more

 Before founding Sachem Strategies in 2011, Nate worked at Harvard University, where he managed a U.S. Defense Department grant.
 Given his expertise on defense issues, the Romney/Ryan campaign asked Nate to serve on its Defense Policy Working Group in 2012.
 In 2013, he was named a George Marshall Fellow by the Heritage Foundation, and was recognized as a young leader in foreign policy by Pacific Forum CSIS.